filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 This flag should only be enabled if there is a need for PulseAudio to coexist with JACK on the same system.

-### libressl
-Only work if the `ssl` flag is also enabled.
-Allow to use the `LibreSSL` cryptographic library instead of the `OpenSSL`.
-For details see the `ssl` flag.

-This flag should only be toggled system-wide as these two libraries can not be installed at the same time.

 ### libsamplerate
 Pass the `--enable-samplerate` option to the configure script.
 Use the `libsamplerate` library to perform resampling instead of the default speex method.